davidechicco/geneExpressionFromGEO/README.md

 * R (version > 3.1)
 * R Bioconductor packages **Biobase, annotate, GEOquery**

-You can install the `getGeneExpressionFromGEO` package and its dependencies from CRAN, with the following command:
+You can install the `getGeneExpressionFromGEO` package and its dependencies from CRAN, and load it, with the following commands typed in the `R` terminal console:

-    `install.packages("geneExpressionFromGEO", repos='http://cran.us.r-project.org')`
+    install.packages("geneExpressionFromGEO", repos='http://cran.us.r-project.org')
-    `library("geneExpressionFromGEO")`
+    library("geneExpressionFromGEO")

 ## Execution instructions ##